-In our quest to invent and improve automation, computer scientists must not relinquish humanity's ability to program computers.
+In our quest to improve automation, computer scientists must not relinquish humanity's ability to program computers.
 Our reaction to a complex world should be to create transparency.

 As a PhD student in Antonio Torralba's lab, I develop techniques that increase interpretability of deep neural networks.
 I have found evidence that the representations learned by deep networks can have a simple underlying structure.
 The focus of my research at MIT is therefore to find ways to enhance and exploit this structure to make deep networks more transparent.